bereketh/FinalProject-/README.md

-# FinialProject-
+# FinialProject- Name of the App

-Working on final project.
+Created by Bereket Hailemariam and Derek Faulkner